p4535992/foundryvtt-arms-reach/README.md

 ## Known issue/Limitation

-- I know there is some measure distance issue, i'm trying to find a math formula for better manage the use cases
+- I know there is some measure distance issue, by integrating the module [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) i hope i silved all the limitiations, checkout the module settings fro details.
-- Only Grid Square Maps are supported so Gridless and Hex map not work with the same logic (you can make it work by manipulating the module settings in some way) i will try in the future for 0.8.X to integrated this library [lib-find-the-path](https://github.com/dwonderley/lib-find-the-path/) for manage every type of map

 - The module settings "Avoid deselects the controlled token when open/close the door" doesn't work well with the option "Release on left click" of foundry , if you own more than a token you will find yourself to manually reselect the token anyway

 ## Installation